 - Drying time is longer when a lot of white pigment or Naples Yellow is used.

-- The dark passages in water soluble oils sometimes ‘sink’ and lack the glossy appearance of a traditional oil painting.
+- The dark passages in water mixable oils sometimes ‘sink’ and lack the glossy appearance of a traditional oil painting.
 This is easily remedied by a final varnish.

-- I prefer Max Artists’ Oil Colors by Grumbacher and Artisan Water Mixable Oils by Windsor & Newton.
-The characteristics of these brands are consistent with their traditional oil color counterparts.
-They both use all of the traditional pigments in their lines including cadmiums and cobalts.
+- I prefer Cobra solvent-free oil paints by Royal Talens.
+The characteristics of this brand is consistent with their traditional oil color counterparts.
+They use all of the traditional pigments in their lines including cadmiums and cobalts.
 These paints deliver brilliant, luminous transparent glazes and rich, mysterious opaque passages to my work.

 - I use non-toxic Turpenoid Natural on hard to clean brushes otherwise; “Dawn” dish soap does the job.
 Baby oil is also a good cleaner, followed by soap and water.
 After, a little petroleum jelly conditions the brushes back to their original shape.

-- Rubbing Alcohol and a razor blade keep my glass palette fresh for the next painting session.
+- Rubbing Alcohol, or vegetable oil and a razor blade keep my glass palette fresh for the next painting session.

-Hopefully, you now have a better understanding and appreciation for the benefits of water soluble oils.
+Hopefully, you now have a better understanding and appreciation for the benefits of water mixable oils.
 They are easier and less intimidating to use and deliver the beautiful results of traditional oils.
-I encourage you to give them a try and let me know how they work for you.
+I encourage you to give them a try and let me know how they work for you. ~Lori :-)